https://invisible-island.net/ncurses/man/

 way to clean up on receiving SIGTSTP.

-using the more reliable buffering scheme.
+these functions using a more reliable buffering scheme.

 Function Prototypes